Engineering technologist: United Kingdom

 The United Kingdom has a decades-long tradition of producing engineering technologists via the apprenticeship system.
 UK engineering technologists have always been designated as "engineers", which in the UK is used to describe the entire range of skilled workers and professionals, from tradespeople through to the highly-educated Chartered Engineer.
+In fact, up until the 1960s, professional engineers in the UK were often referred to as "Technologists" to distinguish them from scientists, technicians, and craftspeople.
 The modern term for an engineering technologist is "incorporated engineer" (IEng), although since 2000 the normal route to achieving IEng is with a bachelor's or honors degree in engineering or technology.
 Modern technical apprenticeships would normally lead to the engineering technician (EngTech) professional qualification and, with further studies at higher apprenticeship level, an IEng.
 Since 2015, the Universities and Colleges Admissions Service (UCAS) has introduced engineering degree (bachelors and masters) apprenticeships.
 The title "incorporated engineer" is protected by civil law.
 Prior to the title "incorporated engineer", UK technologists were known as "technician engineers" a designation introduced in the 1960s.

+In the United Kingdom, an incorporated engineer is accepted as a "professional engineer", registered by the Engineering Council, although the term "professional engineer" has no legal in the UK, and there are no restrictions in practice.
+In fact, anyone in the UK can call themselves an "engineer" or "professional engineer" without any qualifications or proven competencies in engineering, and most UK skilled trades are sometimes referred to as "professional" or "accredited" engineers.
+Examples are Registered Gas Engineer (gas installer) or "Professional Telephone Engineer" (phone line installer or fault diagnosis).
+Incorporated engineers are recognized internationally through the Sydney Accord academic agreement as engineering technologists.
+One of the professional titles of engineers in the United Kingdom, recognized in the Washington Accord is chartered engineer.
+The incorporated engineer is a professional engineer as declared by the Engineering Council of the United Kingdom (ECUK).